badridev/badridev/README.md

 <br clear="both">

-<p align="center">Hi there!
+Hi there!
 I'm Yassine, a passionate web developer from Morocco.
-I'm currently 20 years old and studying Digital Development (Web Development) to enhance my skills and build amazing digital experiences.</p>
+I'm currently 20 years old and studying Digital Development (Web Development) to enhance my skills and build amazing digital experiences.

 <details>
 <summary align="center">More about me...</summary>

-<p align="center">I have a strong interest in Web Development, particularly in creating responsive and user-friendly websites.
+I have a strong interest in Web Development, particularly in creating responsive and user-friendly websites.
 I also enjoy exploring UI/UX Design to ensure websites are not only functional but also visually appealing and intuitive.
-Additionally, I am fascinated by Databases and how data storage and management power modern web applications.</p>
+Additionally, I am fascinated by Databases and how data storage and management power modern web applications.

 </details>